God Did

 God Did is the thirteenth studio album by American disc jockey and record producer DJ Khaled.
 It was released on August 26, 2022, by We the Best Music Group and Epic Records.
 The project serves as the follow-up to his previous album, Khaled Khaled, released a year prior.
 It features guest appearances from Drake, Rick Ross, Lil Wayne, Jay-Z, John Legend, Fridayy, Kanye West, Eminem, Future, Lil Baby, Lil Durk, 21 Savage, Roddy Ricch, Quavo, Takeoff, SZA, Nardo Wick, Kodak Black, Don Toliver, Travis Scott, Gunna, Latto, City Girls, Skillibeng, Buju Banton, Capleton, Bounty Killer, Sizzla, Juice Wrld, Jadakiss, and Vory.
 Critics noted the music's maximalist production, which was primarily handled by Khaled himself, as well as by StreetRunner and Tarik Azzouz.

 The album sees Khaled return to a more hip-hop-oriented approach, having courted pop prestige via features from Justin Bieber and Justin Timberlake among others on his previous album.
 One critic wrote that "[b]y returning to his hip-hop origins, DJ Khaled reasserts his position as rap's most well-connected figure, a testament to both his vivacious character and his boundless ingenuity."
 God Did was supported by two singles: the Drake and Lil Baby-assisted "Staying Alive", and the Future and Lil Baby-assisted "Big Time", the former of which was released exactly three weeks prior to the album.
 The record project was a commercial success, debuting at number one on the US Billboard 200 chart.
-The album received mixed to positive reviews from critics.
+The album received mixed reviews from critics.
 It earned five nominations at the 65th Annual Grammy Awards, including for Best Rap Album, and Song of the Year and Best Rap Song for the title track, featuring Rick Ross, Lil Wayne, Jay-Z, John Legend and Fridayy.
 On December 4, 2023, God Did was certified Gold by the Recording Industry Association of America (RIAA).